otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 sigma (RING-SIG)
   The 'RING-SIG' proof of authentication value.

-Message (BYTES)
+Message (DATA)
-  The message sent to the receiver.
+  The message sent to the prekey server.
   In this protocol there are 2 kinds of messages:
     - Prekey publication
     - Storage information